stevederico/grok-cli/README.md

 For details on the terms of service and privacy notice applicable to your use of Grok CLI, see the [Terms of Service and Privacy Notice](./docs/tos-privacy.md).

+## Disclaimer

+This project is not an official product or initiative of xAI or Grok.
+It is an independent endeavor and is not endorsed, sponsored, or affiliated with xAI or Grok in any way.

 ## Acknowledgments

 This project is based on and inspired by the excellent work from [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We acknowledge and appreciate their foundational contributions to the open-source AI tooling ecosystem.